jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 ---
 {% include image.html img="apple-watch-6.webp" alt="Alt for image" caption="Apple Watch Series 6 Review" align="center" %}

-# Best Smart watch for Women and Girls - Apple Watch Series 6 Review vs SE vs 3
+# Best Smart watch - Apple Watch Series 6 Review vs SE vs 3

-While there are many great smartwatches for women currently on the market, no other brand has been ranked as the number one smartwatch as often as the Apple Watch Series 6 - the top seller among <a href= "https://watchnationpro.com/">best smartwatches for women</a>.
+While there are many great smartwatches currently on the market, no other brand has been ranked as the number one smartwatch as often as the Apple Watch Series 6.
 In 9 of 10 of the online reviews available, Apple Watch Series 6 comes out on top.

 ## What are the Key Features of Apple Watch Series 6 and its Performance?